 There are many API Testing tools available in the market.
 Each tool has its own pros and cons.
 You can read the list: Best API Testing Tools for 2020 (Updated list) to find out the most suitable one.
 Among the diverse pool of available tools, the three most outstanding solutions for API testing are Postman, Katalon Studio, and SoapUI.
 The following part of this article will guide you through a deeper explanation of each tool’s nature.

-Ideal tool for Manual API Testing: Postman
+Best for Manual API Testing

 Postman has a simple GUI for sending HTTP requests and viewing responses.
 It is built upon an extensive set of power tools, which are incredibly easy to use.
 Postman helps you perform a variety of functions ranging from: